maxim-a00/se-interview/README.md

 ## How It Works

 1. The agent receives a user message via the `/chat` endpoint
-2. It calls GPT-4o with the message and available tools
+2. Routing logic determines whether the request is a travel-planning request and whether live search is actually needed
-3. If the LLM decides to search, it executes DuckDuckGo search and feeds results back
+3. If live information is needed, the agent calls DuckDuckGo search once and feeds the result back into the graph
-4. If the request is travel-related, it can call `build_travel_itinerary` to create structured output
+4. For structured travel requests, the agent calls `build_travel_itinerary` once to normalize the recommendation set into JSON
-5. The loop continues until the LLM provides a final response
+5. After the structured tool output is available, the agent finalizes the response without further tool calls
 6. The response is returned to the user

 ## Appendix: Helper Scripts